beNative/docforge/FUNCTIONAL_MANUAL.md

 Templates are useful for documents you create often.

 - **Create a Template:** Use the "New Template" button in the sidebar.
 In the template editor, use `{{variable_name}}` syntax to define placeholders.
-- **Create from Template:** Click the "New from Template..." button at the bottom of the sidebar.
+- **Create from Template:** Click the "New from Template..." icon in the sidebar's document toolbar.
 A modal will appear allowing you to select a template and fill in the values for its variables.
 This will generate a new document with the content filled in.
 Pressing `Enter` in this dialog will create the document once all required fields are filled.

 ### Version History